k-yomo/pubsub_cli/README.md

 ※ When both of --host and --cred-file are set, emulator host will be prioritised for safety purpose.

 ## Auth
-You need to be authenticated to execute pubsub_cli commands for GCP Project.
+You need to be authenticated to execute pubsub_cli commands for real GCP Project.
 Recommended ways are described below.

 1. use your own credential by execution `gcloud auth application-default login`
 2. use service account's credentials json by setting option `--cred-file` or env variable `GOOGLE_APPLICATION_CREDENTIALS`